sam-hosseini/freelancing-in-finland/README.md

   * are a a natural person from the perspective of law
   * pay taxes on your **income** in the form of _perosnal taxation_, at progressive rates, whenever you receive income
 * For the purpose of answering _what counts as a `self-employed` person's income from Kela's perspective_, your company's income is irrelavent.
 * Your income is relevant.
-If you have [YEL insurance](#self-employed-persons-pensions-act-yel):
+If you have [YEL](#self-employed-persons-pensions-act-yel):
-  * Your YEL insurance `level` is counted as your income, nothing else.
+  * Your YEL `income` is counted as your income, nothing else.
-  * You do not need to apply for general housing allowance review unless you change your YEL insurance `level`.
+  * You do not need to apply for general housing allowance review unless you change your YEL `income`.
-* If you don't have YEL insurance:
+* If you don't have YEL:
   * All your income (salary, benefits, dividends, etc) counts as your income.
   * You need to apply for general housing allowance review if your income increases by 400€ per month.